cfjedimaster/raymondcamden2018/_posts/2009/10/27/2009-10-27-Building-an-AIR-Spy-Application.md

 And that's it.
 You can download a zip of the code and the compiled AIR application below.
 As I said, this can probably be done much cooler.
 (Earlier today some sent me a link to an AIR application that only took pictures when movement was detected.
 That's <i>definitely</i> more intelligent.
 Unfortunately Firefox's history tool is failing me.)
 Now the question is - where do I run this?
 I'm thinking of just leaving my laptop facing out the front window of my house.
 It would give me a view of the front yard and the street.
 We've got a pretty quiet neighborhood though so I doubt I'd see much.
 I could do it Halloween night though and see if anyone comes to TP the house.

 One quick tip: When I first tested, the AIR application would ask permission to use my webcam, but it never actually worked.
 Thanks go to <a href="http://cfsilence.com/blog/client/index.cfm">Todd Sharp</a> for cuing me in on the fact that somehow my preferences for Flash and the web cam had gotten borked.
-Switching it to USB Video Class Video fixed things (at least for me on a Macbook Pro).<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2Fspy%2Ezip'>Download attached file.</a></p>
+Switching it to USB Video Class Video fixed things (at least for me on a Macbook Pro).<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2Fspy%{% endraw %}2Ezip'>Download attached file.</a></p>